sravani-pagi/Task-6-Contact-Form-/README.md

 ﻿# Task-6-Contact-Form-
-# Project Overview

 This project is a responsive, user-friendly contact form built using HTML, CSS, and JavaScript.
 It features client-side input validation, including regex-based email validation, with real-time user feedback for errors and successful submission.

-# Features
+# Features:
-Clean, modern UI design with professional styling.
+-Clean, modern UI design with professional styling.

-Validation for all form fields to ensure non-empty inputs.
+-Validation for all form fields to ensure non-empty inputs.

-Email format validation using regular expressions.
+-Email format validation using regular expressions.

-User-friendly error messages displayed below inputs.
+-User-friendly error messages displayed below inputs.

-Success message on valid form submission.
+-Success message on valid form submission.

-Fully client-side; no backend server required.
+-Fully client-side; no backend server required.

-# Technologies Used
+# Technologies:
 HTML5
 CSS3

-JavaScript (ES6+)
+JavaScript

-# How to Use
+# How to Use:
 Clone the repository to your local machine.

 Open index.html in a web browser to view and test the contact form.